Video Tutorials

 What makes nlite special?

-Accurate Ranking Mechanism: nlite employs a randomized pairwise-comparison-based approach to rank submitted content.
-This method avoids the bias of traditional like and dislike buttons, where early submissions often receive disproportionate visibility and votes.
+• Accurate Ranking System: nlite employs a randomized pairwise-comparison-based approach to rank submitted content.
+This method avoids the bias inherent in like/dislike–based approaches, where early submissions often receive disproportionate visibility and votes.
 In contrast, nlite's randomized approach ensures that all submitted arguments are evaluated, even those submitted late.
 (Learn more)

-Concise, Well-organized Topic Pages: Topic pages are concise and well-structured making the investigation process significantly more efficient.
+• Concise, Well-organized Topic Pages: Topic pages are concise and organized making the investigation process significantly more efficient.

 To learn more about nlite's philosophy and features, click here.